Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 ISA-95, the MESA model and B2MML define the integration

-ISA-95 sets the functional levels and the object models.
+ISA-95 sets the functional levels and object models.
 The MESA model describes the MES function set.
-B2MML provides the XML schema for moving production orders and results between MES and ERP without bespoke point-to-point coding.
+B2MML provides the XML schemas for moving production orders and results between MES and ERP without bespoke point-to-point coding.

 3